scDataset: Scalable Data Loading for Deep Learning on Large-Scale Single-Cell Omics: Results

+Interestingly, scDataset with block shuffling can \emph{exceed} the throughput of pure sequential streaming from AnnData (horizontal dotted line in Figure~\ref{fig:throughput_anndata}).
+Figure~\ref{fig:streaming_comparison} isolates this effect: even when reading cells sequentially without shuffling, increasing the fetch factor from 1 to 1024 yields over \textbf{15$\times$} higher throughput than AnnLoader's streaming baseline.

+This improvement follows from the fixed per-call overhead of the HDF5 backend (Section~\ref{sec:fetch}): batched fetching issues a single request for $m \times f$ cells rather than $f$ separate minibatch requests, amortizing that cost across the entire fetch.
+Consequently, even for inference workloads where minibatch diversity is irrelevant, a high fetch factor substantially accelerates throughput.

-\subsection{Minibatch diversity}
+\subsection{Minibatch Diversity}

-We assessed sampling quality by measuring plate label entropy within minibatches.
-In the Tahoe 100M dataset, each of the 14 AnnData files corresponds to a unique plate label, and because the dataset is concatenated without prior shuffling, adjacent cells share the same label.
+Block sampling introduces correlations within minibatches: cells from the same block are more likely to share metadata such as experimental plate, cell line, or drug treatment.
+We quantified this effect using plate label entropy within minibatches.
+In Tahoe-100M, each AnnData file corresponds to a unique plate label, and because files are concatenated without prior shuffling, adjacent cells share the same label.
+True random sampling across all 14 plates yields an empirical minibatch entropy of ${\sim}3.62$ (minibatch size 64).

-We evaluated scDataset using the same seven block sizes and fetch factors as in the throughput benchmarks.
-Since minibatch diversity is determined solely by the sampling strategy, this analysis was performed once, independent of backend.
-Both AnnLoader and scDataset with block size 1 and fetch factor 1 achieve random shuffling, yielding an entropy of approximately 3.63.
-As shown in Figure~\ref{fig:entropy_bench}, increasing block size reduces entropy---reaching zero at block size 64---while higher fetch factors counteract this effect and help maintain diversity.